 The OmniBus II PXIe databus interface products combine the standard PXIe interface with MIL-STD-1553 and ARINC 429 Avionics Data Bus interfaces.
 Interface cards can be ordered with either MIL-STD-1553 only, ARINC 429 only, or both interfaces on the same card.
 The PXIe interface includes a PCIe x1 interface to the controller as well as support for PXI clock, timing and trigger signals.
 The included Instrument Driver provides LabVIEW control of the Data Bus and robust examples.

 The OmniBus II ARINC 429 protocol is supported by the “441” 8-channel module and “442” 16-channel module.
-As shown in the Hardware video above, each card supports up to 2 modules for up to a total of 32-channels of ARINC 429.
+Each card supports up to 2 modules for up to a total of 32-channels of ARINC 429.
 Each channel is programmed independently and transmit channels support the definition of message labels and transmission schedules.
 The schedules may be rate-based or explicitly defined for the utmost in transmission accuracy and control.
 Message labels may also be tied to discrete triggers or PXI triggers.
 Configuration is accomplished using the provided Graphical Configuration Manager and reading the provided files within LabVIEW.
-The video below shows some of the ARINC 429 specific features and options of the OmniBus II LabVIEW family.

 The OmniBus II MIL-STD-1553 protocol is supported by 1 or 2 dual-redundant channel modules with either single-function (BC or RT or BM) or multi-function (any mix of BC, RTs and BM).
 The “510” and “511” are 1 and 2 channel single function modules.
 The “550” and “555” are 1 and 2 channel multi-function modules.
-As shown in the Hardware video, each card supports up to 2 modules for up to a total of up to 4-channels of MIL-STD-1553 on a single card.
+Each card supports up to 2 modules for up to a total of up to 4-channels of MIL-STD-1553 on a single card.

 The Astronics Ballard Technology OmniBus II PXIe Avionics Data Bus Interfaces are designed to test, monitor and control avionics systems in a modern PXIe based test system.
 Through a comprehensive driver interface, different avionics systems may be easily adapted to augment any test plan.
 Astronics Ballard Technology’s decades of Data Bus experience delivers a solution which will be supported well into the future.